Traditional smokers make it difficult to control temperatures. Using these, you run the risk of undercooked meat that can make you sick.

 Olympia Provisions offers some good sausages you can try in your smoker.

 Some of the best vertical pellet smoker units include all of these things.
 Other units will have some of these features with the option for you to add the rest as you need them.
-Before purchasing a grill, you should think about which features will be most helpful.
+Before purchasing a grill, you should think about which features will be most helpful or you can build your own pellet smoker.

 “Pellet grills are gaining prestige among professional grillers.
 Two of the top five teams in the Kansas City Barbecue Society competitions this year exclusively used pellet grills.”